-The rehabilitation area consists of three discrete parcels of land within the wider Blackwater Bog boundary, with a total footprint of 562 ha.
+The area proposed for rehabilitation in this phase consists of three discrete parcels of land within the wider Blackwater Bog boundary, with a total footprint of 554 ha.
 These rehabilitation parcels include:

-- Tullaghbeg: An area of 121.3 ha of land in the northern part of the site, which lies adjacent to the boundary of Fin Lough (Offaly) SAC. - Clondelara-Blackwater: an area of 170 ha of land located in the southern part of the site, with its eastern boundary formed by the Gowlan River, and its western boundary extending to the main access road. - Derrylahan-Blackwater: an area of 270.9 ha lies east of the Gowlan River, extending to the eastern boundary of the site, where the River Blackwater is located
+- Tullaghbeg: An area of 115 ha of land in the northern part of the site, which lies adjacent to the boundary of Fin Lough (Offaly) SAC. - Clondelara-Blackwater: an area of 170 ha of land located in the southern part of the site, with its eastern boundary formed by the Gowlan River, and its western boundary extending to the main access road. - Derrylahan-Blackwater: an area of 270 ha lies east of the Gowlan River, extending to the eastern boundary of the site, where the River Blackwater is located